Marginal Costing Ratios

 |Margin of Safety||Total Sales – BEP Sales||$100,000-$66,667||$33,333|

 Interpretation of Marginal Costing

-In the above example, contribution per unit is $12 (i.e. SP per unit – VC per unit, $20-$8).
-Change in per unit selling price or variable cost will cause a change in contribution and will eventually cause a change in PV Ratio, BEP, Margin of Safety.
+In the above example, the contribution per unit is $12 (i.e., SP per unit – VC per unit, $20-$8).
+A change in per unit selling price or variable cost will cause a change in contribution and will eventually cause a change in PV Ratio, BEP, and Margin of Safety.

 Marginal costing does not provide any standard for the evaluation of performance.
 A system of budgetary control and standard costing provides more effective control than that obtained by marginal costing.